huned/node-stopwords/README.md

 ## Usage ##

-    require('stopwords').stopwords; // an array of strings
+    require('stopwords').english; // an array of strings

+:q!